csc-training/hip-programming/docs/04-memory.md

   location
 - Enables Direct Memory Access (DMA)
 - Higher transfer speeds between host and device
-- Copying can be interleaved with kernel execution
+- Copying can be interleaved with kernel execution (??)
 - Page-locking too much memory can degrade system performance due to paging problems

 # Allocating page-locked memory on host

-- Allocated with `hipMallocHost()` or `hipHostAlloc()` functions instead of `malloc()`
+- Allocated with `hipHostMalloc()` functions instead of `malloc()`
-- The allocation can be mapped to the device address space for device access (slow)
+- Maps the allocated host memory to address space of all available GPUs
-    - On some architectures, the host pointer to device-mapped allocation can be directly used in device code (ie, it works similarly to Unified Memory pointer, but the access from the device is slow)
+- Memory can be accessed from GPU but the access is over host-device link (slow)
 - Deallocated using `hipFreeHost()`

 # Asynchronous memcopies